Soul (building)

-Soul is a 243 m tall residential tower local along the Esplanade, close to Cavill Avenue in Surfers Paradise on the Gold Coast, Queensland, Australia. it is the 3rd tallest building on the Gold Coast behind Ocean which topped out in late 2021 but above Circle at Cavil.
-The building was approved by the Gold Coast City Council in October 2004 and finished construction in 2012 along with the next stage of the Gold Coast renovation project.
+Soul is a 243 m tall residential tower and hotel on the Esplanade, close to Cavill Avenue in Surfers Paradise on the Gold Coast, Queensland, Australia. it is the 3rd tallest building on the Gold Coast behind Ocean which topped out in late 2021 but above Circle at Cavil.
+The Gold Coast City Council approved the building in October 2004 and finished construction in 2012, along with the next stage of the Gold Coast renovation project.

 It was developed by Juniper Group, and constructed by Grocon at a cost of A$850 million.

 History

-The site was previously occupied by the Raptis Plaza.
+The Raptis Plaza previously occupied the site which was a shopping centre.
 By early April 2010 construction of the core structure had reached level 40.
 By July 2010 the tower had reached 138 m half the structure's total height.
 On the 14 March 2011, workers left the site in protest at the sacking of 11 Australian tilers while Korean workers were allowed to stay.
 Owners of units from level 39 and below were able to move into their properties before the building was complete.
 Some shops had opened in the retail section in mid 2010.